SAP/spartacus-docs/_pages/install/snapshot-builds.md

-# Snapshot builds
+# Snapshot Builds (DRAFT)

 Snapshot builds are a way for Spartacus users to have access to library fixes or features that have not yet been officially released in our npm libraries.

-Snapshot builds are published in the following github repositories:
+Snapshot builds are published in the following GitHub repositories:

 * [Core](https://github.com/SAP/cloud-commerce-spartacus-storefront-core-builds)
 * [Styles](https://github.com/SAP/cloud-commerce-spartacus-storefront-styles-builds)
 * [Storefront](https://github.com/SAP/cloud-commerce-spartacus-storefront-storefront-builds)

-Each commit represents a Snapshot.
-We create a snapshot every time a change is merged to develop.
-A github release with the source code is created per snapshot.
+Each commit represents a snapshot.
+We create a snapshot every time a change is merged to the `develop` branch.
+A GitHub release with the source code is created for every snapshot.

-To import a snapshot build in your shell app, just update the library dependency in your package.json, as follows:
+To import a snapshot build in your shell app, update the library dependency in your `package.json`, as follows:

 ```json
 {